cloudozer/disco/README.md

  - a monitor for better visualization of the network discovery process

-The main goal of this application is to facilitate the process of development and verification of network discovery protocol which should become a basic feature of IvanOS.
+The main goal of this application is to facilitate the process of development and verification of network discovery protocol which should become one of basic capabilities of IvanOS.

 ## Dependecies